 Capable of incredible accuracy

 Those features are fantastic, but what we like even more is the three-pound Pro-Shot trigger.
 You’ll have to mean it when you let loose a bolt—no more loosed bolts because your finger twitched.
-If you’ve ever used a hair-trigger crossbow and loosed a bolt before you were ready, you know how frustrating that can be—we think that three-pound trigger is a really nice feature.
+If you’ve ever used a hair-trigger crossbow and fired a bolt before you were ready, you know how frustrating that can be.
+We think that three-pound trigger is a really nice feature.

 The Bulldog also stands out amongst other deluxe recurve crossbows because of its lightweight and reasonably-sized frame.
 At only 6.2 pounds, it’s lighter than many crossbows that don’t come close to its firing speed.
 That can make it great for multi-day big-game wilderness hunting trips—not only will that weight bear you down a little less, but the size of it is more maneuverable in tree stands, or on horseback, or even just still hunting through thick brush.

 Furthermore, we have to mention the crank, which can be a considerable upgrade from the rope cocker because it decreases cocking time and noise.
 That’s important when hunting, especially multi-day wilderness hunts where you don’t want to spook everything around and ruin the whole trip.

 Finally, Excalibur has conveniently made the Bulldog 440 with cheek supports for both right- and left-handed people, and they’ve included four proflight bolts with field points attached to a four-bolt quiver.
 The bolts can certainly be effective, but for hunting, it’s probably best to upgrade the tips to hunting broadheads.

 Best Dual Fire Crossbow: Excalibur TwinStrike Crossbow Package